HGWR Model and How to Use It

 HGWR model.
 As the true value of coefficients are already known (stored

-), closeness between estimated and true
+in variable msl_beta), closeness between estimated and true

 values is an appliable performance metric.